webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   }
 ```

-Now let's make some GUI to set these values
+Now let's make some UI to set these values

 ```js
 +  const operations = [